pnmcosta/jquery-socialshare/README.md

 ### usePopup
 Boolean.
 Default: `true`

-Whether or not a popup is used or a new tab is opened.
+Whether or not a popup is used or a new window is opened instead.

 ### popupWidth
 Number.
 Default: `600`